ayatoy/site2skill/README.md

 # site2skill

+> [!NOTE]
+> This repository is a fork of https://github.com/laiso/site2skill with additional features.
+Many thanks to the original project.

 **Turn any documentation website into a Claude Agent Skill.**

 `site2skill` is a tool that scrapes a documentation website, converts it to Markdown, and packages it as a Claude [Agent Skill](https://www.anthropic.com/news/skills) (ZIP format) with a proper `SKILL.md` entry point.